DenverDAO/COMStack/README.md

 ### Brownie Points

-To get things rolling: as participants cooperate to complete tasks they can assign each other _brownie points_ that, when it comes time to vote on decisions pertaining to the collaborative, represents their weighted voting stake.
+To get things rolling: as participants cooperate to complete tasks they can assign each other _brownie points_ that, when it comes time to vote on decisions pertaining to the Collective, represents their weighted voting stake.
 The roadmap that follows entails developing integrations between the Stack's components to seemlessly assign or burn these reputational _brownie points_, relieving the responsibility from the participants while incrementally allowing the system to become more autonomous.

 [See some proposed near-future reputation apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Reputation-Apps)